-LionHeart is offering a much-needed youth counselling service for the children of RICS professionals for the first time.
+LionHeart has established a partnership with youth counselling charity Open Door to offer a much-needed youth counselling service for the children of RICS professionals in the UK.

-It is in addition to the in-house counselling service we already offer RICS professionals and their partners and recognises the strain that youth mental health issues can place upon the whole family unit.
+The free, professional counselling sessions can be accessed by young people aged 12 and over following a referral from LionHeart.
+It provides a vital addition to the in-house counselling service we already offer RICS professionals and their partners, in recognition of the strain that youth mental health issues can place upon the whole family unit.

-The new youth counselling service will offer young people a safe and confidential space to explore any of the issues that are facing them and comes at a time when many statutory services in the UK are stretched to capacity, with long waiting lists to access help.
+The service offers young people a safe and confidential space to explore any of the issues that are facing them.
+At a time when many statutory services in the UK are stretched to capacity, our service is available without long waiting lists - because we recognise that swift access to the right support provides a much better outcome for the whole family.

 More than one in 10 school children have a diagnosable mental health problem and yet three-quarters of them do not get access to the support they need.
 In 2020, that figure was said to have risen to almost one in six.

-And around half of all adults with mental health issues first experienced problems by the age of 14 - making early intervention and support for young people more important than ever, particularly with Covid-19, lockdown restrictions and the disruption to education all expected to have had an effect on the wellbeing and development of teenagers in particular.
+Around half of all adults with mental health issues first experienced problems by the age of 14 - making early intervention and support for young people more important than ever.

 Who is eligible?